 If you have a shed or other area where you can store the more flammable items, it may be safer to move them away from your home.

-Make Sure the Garage is Clean
+Make Sure it is Clean

 Be sure to only use the correct wattage light bulbs.
 It can be very tempting to use a higher wattage light bulb for a brighter garage but this can be a massive fire hazard.
 Be sure to only use the proper wattage light bulbs.
 You also want to make sure that you are not overloading any of the electrical outlets in the garage.